alexriss/SpmImageTycoon.jl/README.md

   </tr>
 </table>

 Currently, Nanonis files have the most extensive support.
 GSXM and Asylum Research file support is implemented and needs further testing.
-If you want to contribute to the development or testing, <a href="issues">please get in touch with me</a>.
-If you come across any issues or have suggestions for other file formats, <a href="issues">please let me know</a>.
+If you want to contribute to the development or testing, please get in touch with me.
+If you come across any issues or have suggestions for other file formats, [please let me know](https://github.com/alexriss/SpmImageTycoon.jl/issues/new).

 ## Disclaimer